What Can the Poor Do about Dental Care?

 From time to time, a free health clinic may visit your area.
 In April 2012, the Tennessee-based Remote Area Medical Volunteer Corps came to Cal Expo in Sacramento, California.
 Another free dental clinic took place at Cal Expo in late August 2012.
 The free dental care offered included cleanings, fillings and extractions.
 These organizations seem to come around about once a year, so for those interested, be prepared to line up very early in the morning!

 The California Dental Association (CDA) held another free dental clinic at Cal Expo in March 2015.
 An estimated 2,000 patients received free dental care, provided by 1,700 volunteers.

 Dental Colleges or Universities

 Dental colleges or universities frequently offer some services to the poor, but only cleanings, checkups and X-rays may be offered.
 For restorative work such as root canals and crowns, you’ve have to check with the dental colleges in large universities.
 By all means, look into this possibility, as it could save you thousands of dollars.

-If you live in California and qualify for Medi-Cal, you have good news.
-California’s budget for 2014 included millions of dollars for dental care for the poor, essentially replacing money that was axed from the budget back in 2009.
-Fortunately, this funding continues in 2018, so take advantage of it.
+If you live in California and qualify for Medi-Cal, you may also qualify for Denti-Cal.
+California’s budget for 2018 includes millions of dollars for dental care for the poor, essentially replacing money that was axed from the budget back in 2009, and then at least partially restored in 2014.
+Approximately seven million people are enrolled in Denti-Cal.
+This dental care may include preventive care, diagnostics, tooth restoration, frontal endodontic treatment, complete dentures and denture repair.

 Obamacare Dental Plans